 Understanding Human Chorionic Gonadotropin (hCG) Levels During Pregnancy

-Read on to know more about what hCG is, what does hCG levels mean, when it’s detectable by at-home pregnancy tests, and what the typical hCG levels in pregnancy are for each of the early weeks of pregnancy.
+In this article, we’ll delve into what hCG is, what different hCG levels indicate, when it becomes detectable by at-home pregnancy tests, and the typical hCG levels expected during the early weeks of pregnancy.

 What Is hCG?